 WFA Registration is currently full.
 Anyone who wishes to be placed on a waiting list can still fill out the registration form or sign up for Wilderness First Responder instead.
 WFR covers all of the material in WFA and more.

 - Cost: $160/person ($100 non-refundable deposit required)

-- The deadline to enroll is November 24, 2017.
-You will not be contacted about the course until after registration closes in late November 2016.
+- The deadline to enroll is December, 20th.
+You will be contacted about the course 1 or 2 business days after submitting your registration.

 - This WFA course is also the WFR Recert course.
 Cost is $180/person for the WFR Recert.